wagtail/wagtail/docs/core_components/search/indexing.rst

 .. note::

-    If your project was made with the ``wagtail start`` command, this should already be set up for you.
+    If your project was made with the ``wagtail start`` command, this will already be set up for you.

 The ``update_index`` command